bdelamatre/delamatre-zend/readme.md

 </ul>
 </p>
 <p>A default AbstractEntity provides additional functionality to any entity that inherits it.
 These include: magic setters/getters, entity to array and array to entity functions, etc.</p>
+<h2>database.*.php</h2>
+<p>database.local.php is one of the most important configuration files as it contains your local database connection information.
+There is no reason to configure database.global.php unless you need to add multiple database connections or modify entity locations.</p>

 <h1>Front-end</h1>
 <h2>Bower Compilation</h2>